HasAusten/gitwServiceChallenge/README.md

 Deliverables
 --------------------
+Please provide an archive file with:
+* Your source code
-Please provide your source code and any build/deploy instructions needed to spin up your solution, and tell us how you approached testing.
+* Build/deploy instructions needed to spin up your solution
+* README.txt that details how you tested your solution, as well as any other explanation tasks requested in this challenge
+* This document to avoid ambiguity where multiple versions of this document may exist

 We will be looking at idiomatic consistency, cleanliness, documentation and implementation.

 Endpoints
 --------------------